M-Garcia22/expo-dynamic-fonts/README.md

-# React Native Font Loader
+# Expo Dynamic Fonts

-A powerful React Native package for dynamically loading and using Google Fonts in your React Native application with ease.
+A powerful Expo package for dynamically loading and using Google Fonts in your Expo application with ease.

 ## Table of Contents